Amitreddy14/SKEIMG/README.md

 Figure 5.
 Result after training 9, 15, 39, 70, 91, 105 epochs on the “donuts” dataset

-We concluded that the following reasons caused the model to fail to generate more complex images from sketches:
+I concluded that the following reasons caused the model to fail to generate more complex images from sketches:

 - A lot of the input sketches do not have distinctive borders, and the original images have backgrounds.
 Hence, the discriminator cannot recognize the clear edges, and the generator cannot learn to fit specific shapes.
 - The model itself is very susceptible to local minimums.
 Either the generator or the discriminator.
 GANs’ general stability problem.